-The PRODFLOW elements associated with Coke production were recalibrated to ensure that the overall (national) impact would result in a production ratio more in line with the expected range of 0.35 to 0.40 tonnes of Coke per tonne of BOF steel and benchmarked to provide results that comport with USGS estimates of Blast Furnace Steel production in 2014.
+The PRODFLOW elements associated with coke production were recalibrated to ensure that the overall (national) impact would result in a production ratio more in line with the expected range of 0.35 to 0.40 metric tons of coke per metric ton of BOF steel.
+There elements are benchmarked to provide results that agree with USGS estimates of blast furnace steel production in the base year.

 Originally, these PRODFLOW elements were stipulated, falling linearly over a set time frame to a minimum value.
-The current model approach is to link the Coke element to the changes in the BOF PRODFLOW element (which essentially specifies the share of steel production that comes from BOF's).
+The current model approach is to link the coke element to the changes in the BOF PRODFLOW element (which essentially specifies the share of steel production that comes from BOFs).

-$$Coke\Fact{r,y} = Coke\Fact{r,y-1} \left(1.0 + Coke\Calib \left[ \left(\frac{BOF\Fact{r,y}}{BOF\Fact{r,y-1}}\right) - 1.0 \right] \right)$$ (269)
+$$Coke_Fact{r,y} = Coke_Fact{r,y-1} \left(1.0 + Coke_Calib \left[\left(\frac{BOF_Fact{r,y}}{BOF_Fact{r,y-1}}\right) - 1.0\right]\right)$$ (269)

-$Coke\Fact{r,y}$ = PRODFLOW element for coke production, by region r, in year y; $Coke\Calib$ = Calibration constant, 0.60, that governs the sensitivity of changes in coke production to changes in Blast Furnace steel production; and $BOF\Fact{r,v-1}$ = PRODFLOW element for BOF steel production.
+$Coke_Fact{r,y}$ = PRODFLOW element for coke production, by region r, in year y;

+Coke_Calib = calibration constant, 0.60, that governs the sensitivity of changes in coke production to changes in blast furnace steel production; and $BOF_Fact{r,y-1}$ = PRODFLOW element for BOF steel production.

-Using Dynamic PHDRAT to Generate PRODX
+Using dynamic PHDRAT to generate PRODX

 To convert dollar amounts to physical units for industries other than steel, a value is calculated to represent the baseline volume of production, using the value of output from MAM and the most recent Commodity Flow Survey (in this case, 2007).
-The resulting value per tonne of steel is considered fixed for the forecast.
-This static value (PHDRAT) is subsequently used to convert MAM projections of steel output from dollars to tonnes.
+The resulting value per metric ton of product is considered fixed for the projection.
+This static value (PHDRAT) is subsequently used to convert MAM projections of steel output from dollars to metric tons.

-In contrast to the legacy approach, the revised PHDRAT for iron and steel is dynamic, based on the share of steel that is cold-rolled.
+In contrast to the legacy approach, the PHDRAT for iron and steel is dynamic, based on the share of steel that is cold-rolled.
 Cold-rolled steel is processed more than hot-rolled steel and is therefore presumably more expensive.
-The unit price (\$/tonne) of steel represents a weighted average price of the two forms of steel, and unit price of cold-rolled steel represents a premium over that of hot-rolled steel, owing to additional processing.
-If the mix of hot and cold-rolled steel changes, the weighed unit price will change, which implies the static PHDRAT assumption should change as well.
-First a base price is defined as follows:
+The unit price (dollars per metric ton) of steel represents a weighted average price of the two forms of steel, and the unit price of cold-rolled steel represents a premium over the unit price of hot-rolled steel because of additional processing.
+If the mix of hot-rolled and cold-rolled steel changes, the weighed unit price will change, which implies the static PHDRAT assumption should change as well.
+First, a base price is defined as follows: